mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Efforts to address these shortcomings are ongoing; see, for example, {{?RFC8890}}.
 Overall, bolstering the legitimacy of the organization should be seen as a continuous effort.

-When engaging in external efforts, the IETF community (in particular, its leadership) should keep firmly in mind that it is most authoritative when focused on technical and architectural impact.
+When engaging in external efforts, the IETF community (especially, its leadership) should keep firmly in mind that it is most authoritative when focused on technical and architectural impact.
 Straying from these topics will likely result in a loss of legitimacy that would likely be difficult to recover from.

 ## Focus Discussion of Centralization {#target}

 Centralization and decentralization are increasingly being raised in technical standards discussions.
 Any claims needs to be critically evaluated; as discussed in {{centralization}}, not all centralization is automatically harmful, and per {{decentralization}}, decentralization techniques do not automatically address all centralization harms -- and they may bring their own risks.

-In particular, claims of centralization can be proxies for power struggles between actors with competing interests.
+Claims of centralization can be proxies for power struggles between actors with competing interests.
 A protocol that is deployed by a large, centralized service does not necessarily cause that centralization, but a competitor might use a claim of centralization to deny them the benefit of standardization.

 Therefore, approaches like requiring a "Centralization Considerations" section in drafts, gatekeeping publication on a centralization review, or committing significant resources to searching for centralization in protocols are unlikely to improve the Internet.